 Paul Kirkley is a journalist and writer.
 You can find Paul’s official website with details of his series of Doctor Who books Space Helmet For A Cow here, and follow him on Twitter at @prkirkley.

 Buy A Book!

 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-The Saturday Picture Show‘s close ITV rival The Saturday Show is covered in a Looks Unfamilliar Extra with Emma Burnell, which you can find here.
+The Saturday Picture Show‘s close ITV rival The Saturday Show features in Looks Unfamilliar with Emma Burnell, which you can find here.

 Paul also features in The Best Of Looks Unfamiliar alongside Jonny Morris on Jesta Giggle by The Barron Knights, Darrell Maclaine on The Brennan JB7, James Gent on When The Wind Blows by David Bowie, Ros Ballinger on Microsoft Explorapedia, Garreth Hirons on Sweet 75 and Tim on Betamax Video Club talking about Absolute Beginners, which you can hear here.

 © Tim Worthington.